sergey-zededa/pxe-boot-example/README.md

 1. **DHCP Conflicts**
    - In standalone mode, ensure no other DHCP servers are active on the network
    - In proxy mode, verify PRIMARY_DHCP_IP is correct
+   - If the client chains to the wrong host, force SERVER_IP in iPXE scripts (already the default)

 2. **Network Access**
    - Container needs --net=host and --privileged for network access